Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Results

 \subsection{Molecular property prediction}

 To demonstrate the effectiveness of our approach, we first evaluate it on seven challenging classification datasets from MoleculeNet \cite{MoleculeNet}, which is a large-scale curated benchmark that covers multiple molecular property domains (e.g., physiology, biophysics).
 The scaffold split scheme \cite{scaffoldsplit} is applied.
 The performance is evaluated using the ROC-AUC value.
 Each experimental result is averaged over three different runs following the prior works \cite{molclr, gnnpretrain_grover, gem}.
-To demonstrate the effectiveness of our framework across different model architectures, we pre-train both a graph neural network GIN \cite{gin} and a graph transformer GPS \cite{gps}, termed Ours$_{\text{gin}}$ and Ours$_{\text{gps}}$, respectively.
-We compare our methods with eleven competitive molecular representation learning baselines, which cover a wide variety of pre-train SSL techniques, model architectures, and input representations (i.e., sequence, graph, 3d geometry).
-Specifically, we first consider five contrastive baselines, including GraphLoG \cite{graphlog}, D-SLA \cite{dsla}, MolCLR \cite{molclr}, GraphMVP \cite{graphmvp}, and KANO \cite{kano}.
+To demonstrate the effectiveness of our framework across different model architectures, we pre-train both a graph neural network GIN \cite{gin} and a graph transformer GPS \cite{gps}, termed Ours$_{\text{GIN}}$ and Ours$_{\text{GPS}}$, respectively.
+We compare our methods with {twelve} competitive molecular representation learning baselines, which cover a wide variety of pre-train SSL techniques, model architectures, and input representations (i.e., sequence, graph, geometry).
+Specifically, we first consider four contrastive baselines, including GraphLoG \cite{graphlog}, D-SLA \cite{dsla}, MolCLR \cite{molclr}, and KANO \cite{kano}.
 These methods also share the commonality of using GNNs to encode molecular graphs.
 Besides, we include six predictive baselines, including Hu et. al \cite{gnnpretrain1}, GROVER \cite{gnnpretrain_grover}, MoLFormer \cite{molformer}, KPGT \cite{kpgt}, GEM \cite{gem}, and Uni-Mol \cite{uni-mol}.
 MoLFormer serves as a strong baseline for sequence-based models, while GEM and Uni-Mol are strong baselines for 3D geometry models.
-Last but not least, we also train the GIN and GPS models from scratch.
+We further incorporate GraphMVP \cite{graphmvp} and ImageMol \cite{imagemol} as two multi-task learning baselines whose pre-training tasks cover both contrastive and predictive learning.
+Last but not least, we train the GIN and GPS models from scratch.
 Table~\ref{tab:moleculenet} shows the performance comparison results.
 Our methods improve over the no-pretrain setting (i.e., GIN and GPS) by 12.6\% and 8\% ROC-AUC in average, respectively.
 When compared to the other SSL methods, our approach reaches the new state-of-the-art performance on BBBP, Clintox, BACE and SIDER datasets, while remaining highly competitive in the rest of the tasks.
 Our overall ROC-AUC score is 0.8\% higher than the second best method (Uni-Mol).
 Notably, Uni-Mol leverages 3D geometric information and is an order of magnitude larger (in term of model parameters) than both Ours$_\text{GIN}$ and Ours$_\text{GPS}$.